pixelfed/docs/running-pixelfed/installation.md

 ### Configure your HTTP reverse proxy

-To translate web requests to PHP workers,
+To translate HTTP web requests to PHP workers, you will need to configure a reverse proxy.

 #### Apache
 Pixelfed includes a `public/.htaccess` file that is used to provide URLs without the index.php front controller in the path.
 Before serving Pixelfed with Apache, be sure to enable the `mod_rewrite` module in your Apache configuration so the `.htaccess` file will be honored by the server.